HomeBlog Details

 Increasing Preference for Microalgae-sourced Products

-The market trends and consumers’ growing interest in natural and healthy products have encouraged researchers and the industry to develop novel products with functional ingredients.
-Microalgae have been recognized as a source of functional ingredients with positive health effects since these microorganisms produce polyunsaturated fatty acids, polysaccharides, natural pigments, essential minerals, vitamins, enzymes, and bioactive peptides.
+Market trends and increasing consumer interest in natural and healthy products have driven researchers and the industry to develop innovative products featuring functional ingredients.
+Microalgae are increasingly recognized as a valuable source of such ingredients, offering polyunsaturated fatty acids, polysaccharides, natural pigments, essential minerals, vitamins, enzymes, and bioactive peptides, all of which have positive health benefits.

-Omega-3 fatty acids have anti-aging properties and offer several benefits, such as preventing heart disease and healing atherosclerosis.
-Linolenic acid, alpha-linolenic acid, eicosapentaenoic (EPA), and docosahexaenoic acid (DHA) are natural omega-3 fatty acids.
-Usually, these omega-3 fatty acids are derived from fish oil, but indications suggest that omega-3 fatty acids in fish oil come from zooplankton, which consumes spirulina.
-Thus, microalgae are one of the best sources of omega-3 fatty acids.
-Algal PUFA production is more economical than biofuel production; hence several large-scale producers are now focusing on nutritional PUFA production instead of biofuel production.
-Spirulina is one of the most prominent microalgae due to its high production of long-chain polyunsaturated fatty acids, phenolic compounds, volatile compounds, sterols, proteins, amino acids, peptides, vitamins, polysaccharides, and pigments.
+Omega-3 fatty acids are known for their anti-aging properties and numerous health benefits, including the prevention of heart disease and the promotion of atherosclerosis healing.
+The primary natural omega-3 fatty acids include linolenic acid, alpha-linolenic acid, eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
+While these omega-3 fatty acids are commonly sourced from fish oil, it is believed that the omega-3s in fish oil originate from zooplankton, which feeds on spirulina.
+Therefore, microalgae are considered one of the best sources of omega-3 fatty acids.
+The production of algal polyunsaturated fatty acids (PUFAs) is more cost-effective compared to biofuel production, leading several large-scale producers to shift their focus from biofuels to nutritional PUFA production.
+Spirulina, in particular, stands out as a prominent microalga due to its high content of long-chain polyunsaturated fatty acids, phenolic compounds, volatile compounds, sterols, proteins, amino acids, peptides, vitamins, polysaccharides, and pigments.
 It contains 15.8% lipids and 4.9% omega-3 fatty acids.

-Due to shortcomings of fish-derived oil, including undesirable taste & odor, diminishing supplies, chemical processing methods, and the presence of contaminants, such as mercury, dioxins, and polychlorinated biphenyls, omega-3 fatty acids are now being produced using microalgae (spirulina), as it offers non-polluted omega-3 fatty acids.
+Due to the limitations of fish-derived oil, such as undesirable taste and odor, diminishing supplies, chemical processing methods, and contamination with mercury, dioxins, and polychlorinated biphenyls, omega-3 fatty acids are now being produced from microalgae, specifically spirulina.
+This provides a source of omega-3 fatty acids that are free from pollution and contaminants.

 Related Tag: